 How does the game determine which character you date?
 Mostly, it’s based on dialogue options spread about the game, but there are signs that it was supposed to be boosted by in-combat actions as well, like perhaps healing, and there’s definitely evidence for the Cover Materia being involved.
 The biggest piece of evidence for there being more frequent opportunities to raise affection in some earlier version of the game is a scene in Gongaga that is basically never used in the finish game the game, because it only triggers if you have an impossible 120 love points with Tifa or Aeris (though Tifa is technically possible, due to the glitch I was teasing about during your stay in Shinra’s prison).
 This change in scale might explain why getting Yuffie or Barret to date you is quite as hard as it is.
 For starters, it would have been easy to date them if you were using combat stuff.
-But moreover, as things stand, you not only have to carefully manipulate all your dialogue options to get Yuffie or Barret to like you, but you very nearly have to sabotage your relationship with Tifa and Aeris in the process, since they start with higher values by default, and they’re in more of the game to boot.
+But moreover, as things stand, you not only have to carefully manipulate all your dialogue options to get Yuffie or Barret to like you, but you nearly have to sabotage your relationship with Tifa and Aeris at the same time, since they start with higher values by default, and they’re in more of the game to boot.
 It only makes sense that there was originally going to be an easier way to move the numbers but at some point in design they must have decided to go with the dialogue tree puzzle instead, turning the Barret and Yuffie dates into nearabouts Easter Eggs in comparison to Aeris and Tifa!